-Output 1.A: Identification of Best Available Practices (BAPs) and Best Available Technologies (BATs) (on a global scale) applicable to sustainable tourism within the sub-Saharan African situation captured and pooled with the information arising from Output 1.B below and fed into Component 2 for review by the national and regional coordination bodies.
+Output 1.A: Identification of Best Available Practices (BAPs) and Best Available Technologies (BATs) (on a global scale) applicable to sustainable tourism within the sub-Saharan African situation

+117. The Project will undertake a comprehensive and global review of all possible case studies and initiatives that may provide BAPs and BATs that could be applicable to the sub-Saharan country situation as well as more specific localised scenarios within individual countries.
+The most appropriate lessons, practices and technologies arising from this highly detailed review and assessment will be captured and pooled with the information arising from Output 1.B below and fed into Component 2 for review by the national and regional coordination bodies.
 The most appropriate BATs/BAPs for individual national and local sustainable tourism strategies will then be selected by the countries for adoption and implementation (see Outputs 2.B and 2.C.).
-In undertaking the detailed assessment and review specific attention will be given to capturing appropriate policy, legislative and institutional mechanisms and fiscal and revenue measures that could be applied as reforms in line with sustainable tourism, especially as they relate to public-private partnership arrangements.
+In undertaking the detailed assessment and review specific attention will be given to capturing appropriate policy, legislative and institutional mechanisms and fiscal and revenue measures that could be applied as reforms in line with sustainable tourism, especially as they relate to public-private partnership arrangements..